rust-lang/book/second-edition/src/ch17-00-oop.md

 In Rust, though, we can define a trait that we'll name `Draw` and that will have one method named `draw`.
-Then we can define a vector that takes a *trait object*, which is a trait behind some sort of pointer.
+Then we can define a vector that takes a *trait object*, which is a trait behind some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer.
 Rust's type system will ensure that any value we substitute in for the trait object will implement the methods of the trait.
 Then we don't need to know all the possible types at compile time, and we can treat all the instances the same way.
 Here's how we'd define a trait named `Draw` with one method named `draw`:

 ```rust
 trait Draw {